 - Cayman is a zero-tax jurisdiction.
-There is no corporate, property, capital gains, payroll or withholding taxes
+There areis no corporate, property, capital gains, payroll, or withholding taxes.

 Company formation in the Cayman Islands: What type of company can be set up there?

-1. Limited liability company – In cases where company activities are to be carried out primarily abroad, a foreign entity can register as an LLC.
+1. Limited liability company (LLC) in Cayman – In cases where company activities are to be carried out primarily abroad, a foreign entity can register as an LLC.
 Executives, managers, and shareholders cannot be held personally liable for the company’s debts or liabilities.

-2. Resident company – An ordinary resident company carries on business within the Cayman Islands.
-The company must have a physical office presence and register their past and present members.
+2. Resident company in Cayman – An ordinary resident company carries on business within the Cayman Islands.
+The company must have a physical office presence and register its past and present members.
 A resident company must also report annually to the Registrar.

-3. Non-resident company – A non-resident company is one that does not intend to conduct business within the Cayman Islands.
+3. Non-resident company in Cayman – A non-resident company does not intend to conduct business within the Cayman Islands.
 Companies, however, are permitted to buy and sell shares of foreign corporations and exempted companies.
 This company can only do business on the island through a partnership with a local entity.

-4. Overseas company – An overseas company (or foreign company) is a company incorporated outside the Cayman Islands.
-These firms can register as an overseas company and are then entitled to hold land and/or conduct business in the Cayman Islands, or to act as a partner of a Cayman exempted limited partnership.
+4. Overseas company in Cayman – An overseas company (or foreign company) is a company incorporated outside the Cayman Islands.
+These firms can register as an overseas company and are then entitled to hold land and/or conduct business in the Cayman Islands, or to act as a partner of a Cayman-exempted limited partnership.

 Company formation in the Cayman Islands: A 4-step guide

-There are multiple types of companies, and each has its own process to incorporation or registering in the Cayman Islands.
-But there are some general steps that are similar for any process of company formation in the Cayman Islands.
+There are multiple types of companies, and each has its process for incorporation or registering in the Cayman Islands.
+However some general steps are similar to any process of company formation in the Cayman Islands.
 What follows is a general guideline: